-You will need to pay your administration fee, your holding deposit/reservation fee, deposit and first months rent.
+You will usually be required to pay a holding deposit/reservation fee, security/damage deposit, and the first month’s rent.

 What is a holding deposit?

-It is another name for a reservation fee which you pay to the agent as an agreement that you will be going ahead with the property and in return the agent removes the property from the market and does not show it to anyone else.
-The reservation fee is non-refundable but it is almost always deducted from your first months rent.
+The holding deposit is another name for a reservation fee, paid to the agent as an agreement that you will be going ahead with the property.
+In return, the agent should remove the property from the market and not show it to anyone else.
+The holding deposit is non-refundable but is deducted from the first month’s rent.

 Where is the security deposit held?

-At the end of your tenancy a check-out report will take place to assess the condition of the property.
-Yourself and the landlord will then review the check out report and both of you will either agree the property is clean and undamaged or, if the landlord is not happy with the condition of the property, they can deduct a certain amount from your deposit.
-You can then choose to agree or disagree with the charges.
+At the end of the tenancy a check-out will usually take place, and an inventory check out report drawn up, including a schedule of conditions.
+You and the landlord will both receive a copy of the report for comparison against the check-in report.
+If the landlord is not happy with the condition of the property, they can make a claim for deductions from the security/damage deposit.
+If you disagree with the proposed deduction, the case will be referred to the deposit scheme, which will adjudicate and make a ruling on the charges.
 No money will be released to either party until an agreement has been reached.

 Is the inventory clerk impartial?

-Yes, they are always a third party company to ensure that they are impartial.
+Yes, where an inventory clerk has been instructed, they are always a third-party company to ensure that they are impartial.